mikndotdev/freestash/readme.md

 # freestash

 Run an Upstash REST API compatible database on your local machine.<br>
-This compose file will spin up a Redis database with an accompanying Upstash proxy.
+This compose file will spin up a Redis-compatible KeyDB database with an accompanying Upstash proxy.

 ## Usage
 **Download the compose file:**